Ambarish-224/AB_de_Villiers_vs_Jasprit_Bumrah_MatchUp_Analysis/README.md

 I have Done a Cricket Analytics with the help of IPL Dataset.

 In this Project I Compared Matchup Analytics With
-Ab De Villiers vs Jusprit Bumrah and I also Done Visualisation with the help of Scatter Plot.
+Ab De Villiers vs Jasprit Bumrah and I also Done Visualisation with the help of Scatter Plot.